To the Members of Essar Ports Limited

 Performance Overview:

-The Company has successfully commissioned an all-weather terminal at Salaya Jetty, in Jamnagar, Gujarat, India in Q4 FY 2017 - 2018.
-The Salaya Port has a handling capacity of 20 MMT fully mechanized 380 m berth with one ship loader of rated capacity of 1500 TPH and two ship unloaders of rated capacity of 2500 TPH.
+The Company through its associate has successfully commissioned an all-weather terminal at Salaya Jetty, in Jamnagar, Gujarat, India in December 2017.
+The Salaya Port has a handling capacity of 20 MMTPA fully mechanized 380 meter berth with one ship loader of rated capacity of 1500 TPH and two ship unloaders of rated capacity of 2500 TPH.
 The berth is connected to stockyard via 12.8 Km long conveyor belt.
-Salaya Jetty has a draft depth of 14 m in the Saurashtra region.
+Essars Salaya Port is the deepest draft port of 14 m in the Saurashtra region.
 The Company would continue to lead innovative practices, adoption of technology and setting examples in the regions.
-Company has handled 2.77 MMT Cargo in FY 2024.
+The Port has handled 4.43 MMT

 Financial Highlights: